Costa Rica country profile

 MEDIA

-Costa Rica enjoys a vibrant media scene, with nine major newspapers, private and public TV stations and a busy FM radio dial.
-Cable TV is widely available.

-The country "is very proud of its reputation as having the best human rights and freedom of expression in Latin America", says Reporters Without Borders.
-The watchdog has hailed moves towards decriminalising media offences.
+Costa Rica has a lively press and broadcasting scene.
+It also has the best record of respecting freedom of expression in Latin America, says Reporters Without Borders.

-There were more than 4 million internet users - 88% of the population - by November 2015 (Internetworldstats).
-Access is unrestricted.
+There were more than 4 million internet users, comprising around 86% of the population, by 2017.

 TIMELINE